ereinhardt/How-to/README.md

 # How to? (v.2.0-09-2025)

-"How to?" generates a continuous tutorial video stream when the user enters an initial question.
+"How to?" generates a continuous tutorial video stream (approx. 7-8h) when the user enters an initial question.

 by Erik Anton Reinhardt, Finn Jakob Reinhardt.<br>
 [MIT License]